What is SEO?: 3 FAQs About Organic Search

 These ads can fluctuate based on a user’s location, browser history, and the content itself.

-There are many different types of organic results that can show up, from knowledge graphs to the coveted position zero.
+There are many different types of organic results that can show up, from ‘People also ask’ boxes to the coveted position zero.
 Each is ideal for a certain type of content, and Google ultimately decides how to organize and display results.

 What does SEO do?